 Tips For Keeping Kids Entertained During Hotel Quarantine

 Family Quarantine Games And Activities

-To pass the time and stave off the boredom I had to get very imaginative.
-Firstly, I turned to some great Instagram accounts that have easy to make games and activities for kids, my personal favourites being @fiveminutemum and @Thedadlab.
+To pass the time and stave off boredom you’ll have to get very imaginative.
+There are some great Instagram accounts that have easy to make games and activities for kids, personal favourites are @fiveminutemum and @Thedadlab.

 Daisy Upton at the Five Minute Mum offers a huge amount of ideas to keep kids around the ages of 1 to 5 years old entertained when at home all day (older children will find these ideas fun as well).
 It’s a well-known fact that kids tend to prefer playing with a cardboard box – sometimes more than the original contents!
 So if you’re looking to encourage creativity, try her 10 things to do with a cardboard box tips.
 A schedule to keep your day in check and youngsters focused is also a great plan of action.
 There are also ideas that can be adapted to older kids as well, like the spider’s web number game.